Stuyk/ramblings/principles-of-life.md

 When you see others who are struggling but are inheritely talented at what they do, try to lift them up in whatever way you can.

 Giving them a platform and letting others know about them is the smallest gesture you can do.

+## Privacy is Default

+Everyone should have the right to privacy for their individual data.
+I think it's very important that users own their own data, and are responsible for their own data.

+What users choose to publish and 'give' to other platforms is just relinquishing rights to your data.

+Fundamentally I think we need to handle data in a very different way, where the individual user is the sole provider of the data.